Sangrampur, Unnao: History

 The pargana of Daundia Khera did not exist at the time of the Ain-i-Akbari; its territory was at that time divided between the two mahals of Sidhupur (itself founded by one of the Bais rajas of Daundia Khera) and Unchgaon.
 It was created in the 1700s by Rao Mardan Singh, who joined them together into one pargana which he called Daundia Khera.

-Babu Ram Bakhsh Singh, a descendant of Rao Mardan Singh, resided at a fort a bit to the north of Sangrampur; its ruins are still visible.
+Babu Ram Baksh Singh, a descendant of Rao Mardan Singh, resided at a fort a bit to the north of Sangrampur; its ruins are still visible.
 He had been "constantly in opposition to the king's troops", and in 1849 his entire estate was put under the direct management of the nazim Sobha Singh.
-Ram Bakhsh Singh recovered the estate in 1850, but he "failed to pay the expected gratuity and was attacked and driven across the Ganges."
+Ram Baksh Singh recovered the estate in 1850, but he "failed to pay the expected gratuity and was attacked and driven across the Ganges."
 His fort was destroyed and his lands were confiscated, although he later managed to buy them back.
 He was later hanged by the British at Baksar for his role in the Indian Rebellion of 1857, and his estates were confiscated.

 At the turn of the 20th century, Daundia Khera had five temples and one school.
 Its population in 1901 was 990, including a Muslim minority of 101.

 The 1961 census recorded Sangrampur as comprising 4 hamlets, with a total population of 916 (494 male and 422 female), in 215 households and 124 physical houses.
 The area of the village was given as 1,390 acres.
 It had medical practitioner at the time, as well as 1 small manufacturer of garments, 6 makers of earthenware pottery, and 3 makers of sundry hardwares.